Alchemised

 Alchemised is the debut fantasy novel of American author SenLinYu.
-The book was published in September 2025 by Del Rey Books in the United States and Penguin Michael Joseph in the United Kingdom, New Zealand and Australia.
-Described as both dark fantasy and dark romance, the standalone novel follows the life of a former alchemist, Helena Marino, as she recovers her memories of a civil war.
+The book was published in September 2025 by Del Rey Books in the United States and Penguin imprint Michael Joseph in the United Kingdom, New Zealand and Australia.
+Described as both dark fantasy, horror and gothic romance, and sometimes erroneously classified as dark romance, the standalone novel follows the life of a former alchemist, Helena Marino, as she recovers her memories of a civil war.
 It reached number one on the New York Times best-seller list in the week after its release.

 Background and development

-Alchemised is a reimagining of SenLinYu's popular fan fiction Manacled.
-Manacled, a fanfiction that combined the intellectual properties of Harry Potter and The Handmaid's Tale to reimagine the Harry Potter series in a dark alternative universe, with a romance between Harry Potter characters Hermione Granger and Draco Malfoy, was removed from the fanfiction website Archive of Our Own, where it had been initially published, on January 1, 2025, in advance of Alchemised's release.
+Alchemised is a reimagining of SenLinYu's popular fan fiction Manacled, which combined the intellectual properties of Harry Potter and The Handmaid's Tale to reimagine the Harry Potter series in a dark alternative universe, with a romance between Harry Potter characters Hermione Granger and Draco Malfoy.
+Manacled was removed from the fanfiction website Archive of Our Own, where it had been initially published, on January 1, 2025, in advance of Alchemiseds release.

 In February 2024, it was announced that the North American publishing rights to Alchemised had been acquired by Emily Archbold at Del Rey in a two book deal and that SenLinYu had begun the process of redrafting Manacled in December 2022.
-SenLinYu has stated that they were inspired to adapt Manacled into Alchemised in part because of unauthorized monetisation of Manacled by fans, with Alchemised being a way for SenLinYu to benefit from the works popularity.
+SenLinYu has stated that they were inspired to adapt Manacled into Alchemised in part because of unauthorized monetisation of Manacled by fans, with Alchemised being a way for SenLinYu to benefit from the work's popularity.
 In a 2024 interview with Rolling Stone, they described the process of removing references to copyrighted intellectual properties from the work as "liberating" but "definitely hard".
 The book's plot is largely similar to the original fanfiction with SenLinYu stating they maintained scenes that they felt had been integral to Manacled.